 8. Let it rest and revise again

 Stephen King sends his second draft to friends for feedback, then revises a third time, and sends it to his editor.
-Since in this case, the editor is me, after I finished the whole Scribophile process (which took around three months), I let it rest and concentrated on building my platform, which is a whole other topic.
+Since in this case, the editor is me, after I finished the whole Scribophile process (which took around six months), I let it rest and concentrated on building my platform, which is a whole other topic.

 The time in between drafts helps to see the novel with fresh eyes.
 For my third draft, I focused on voice (making characters sound different), scene structure, and issues brought up by my critique group (I had fixed minor things within each chapter as I went along the process).